Imageillus (from Issue 1) by Nic Carey

 LOST SOULS is a dark and literary biannual Australian magazine.

-The first issue of LOST SOULS is to be published in early 2025.
-The magazine was started in response to the ongoing and growing interest of readers and writers in Australia for dark forms of writing.
+The first issue of LOST SOULS was published in March 2025.
+The magazine was started in response to the ongoing interest of readers and writers in Australia for dark forms of writing.
 Forms of writing ranging from horror, weird, supernatural and/or cyberpunk novels and short stories, to works of reportage, commentary, philosophy and cutural or social criticism on the more diffult realities of daily life, or relevant films, videogames, books and other works of art.

 About LOST SOULS